Canon 1D Mark II vs T7i

 Many modern cameras cannot only take still pictures, but also record videos.
 The T7i indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the T7i can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II and the T7i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the T7i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark II has a higher magnification (0.55x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon T7i along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark II, but is missing on the T7i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T7i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark II does not have a selfie-screen.